jmcnamara/XlsxWriter/dev/docs/source/working_with_macros.rst

 The ``vbaProject.bin`` file is a binary OLE COM container.
 This was the format used in older ``xls`` versions of Excel prior to Excel 2007.
 Unlike all of the other components of an xlsx/xlsm file the data isn't stored in XML format.
-Instead the functions and macros as stored as pre-parsed binary format.
+Instead the functions and macros as stored as a pre-parsed binary format.
 As such it wouldn't be feasible to define macros and create a ``vbaProject.bin`` file from scratch (at least not in the remaining lifespan and interest levels of the author).